Arras: High Middle Ages

+Fragment of the tapestry The history of St. Piatus and Eleuterius from 1402 (Treasury of Tournai Cathedral).
+The only surviving tapestry that is known with certainty to have been woven in Arras.

 In 1025, a Catholic council was held at Arras against certain Manichaean (dualistic) heretics who rejected the sacraments of the Church.
 In 1093, the bishopric of Arras was refounded on territory split from the Diocese of Cambrai.
 In 1097 two councils, presided over by Lambert of Arras, dealt with questions concerning monasteries and persons consecrated to God.
 In this time, Arras became an important cultural centre, especially for the group of poets who came to be known as trouvères.
 One particular society of such poets was later called the Puy d'Arras.

 The wool industry and trade

 The town was granted a commercial charter by the French crown in 1180 and became an internationally important location for banking and trade.
 The wool industry of Arras, established in the 4th century, became of great importance during the Middle Ages.
 Already in the 3rd century Romans had lauded the quality of wool from Tournai and Arras.
 By the 11th century Arras was the leading city and trading hub of the wool industry.
-This prominence would eventually shift towards areas north of Arras, and cities such as Lille, Douai and Saint-Omer, followed by Ypres and eventually Bruges would become the centres of the wool industry and trade.
+This prominence would eventually shift towards areas north of Arras, and cities such as Lille, Douai and Saint-Omer, followed by Ypres and eventually Bruges and Ghent would become the centres of the wool industry and trade.
 However, by the 14th century Arras still was renowned and drew considerable wealth from the cloth and wool industry, and was particularly well known for its production of fine tapestries—so much so that in English and Italian the word Arras (Arazzi in Italian) was adopted to refer to tapestries in general.
 The patronage of wealthy cloth merchants ensured that the town became an important cultural centre, with major figures such as the poet Jean Bodel and the trouvère Adam de la Halle making their homes in Arras.